brianom95/brianom95.github.io/_posts/2014-08-04-board-games.md

     <img width="400" src="/images/games4.webp">
 </p>

-The classic word describing game that if you haven't played, you really should.
+The classic word describing game that if you haven't played it, you really should.

 Perfect with any group.
 It's fun to see how in sync some people are, and new people to the game always love it.
-Can be slow at times so I'd remove the dice roll if so.
+Can be slow at times, so I'd remove the dice roll if so.
 The cards are very clever and make it the kind of game anyone could enjoy.

 #### 8. Ticket to Ride (Europe)
 2 to 5 players - 60 mins